denismattos/Future-Expansion-Enhanced/README.md

 I'll do my best to address any received feedback.
 Thanks in advance for your patience and tolerance.**

+# Unwanted Natural Wonder Modification on 1.0.1
+Changes in how Unciv handles world generation forced me to make an unwanted modification that I hope is temporary.
+See [the foreword to the 4.1.2 release of my reupload](https://github.com/denismattos/Future-Expansion-Continued?tab=readme-ov-file#foreword-to-412) for more details.

 # Ownership Disclaimer
 Inspired by the awesome [@emipa606](https://github.com/emipa606). \=\)